Does your old router take up space? Do not throw him away! See how you can reuse and save money.

 You will need some other applications as well as a USB sound card for the audio output.
 See in the video below how you can do it.
 Report the video to an Asus router:

-While not an easy build and there are plenty of other radio options out there, the above is still a great job.
-He gives you one to install custom firmware, as well as an estimate of how to stream music.
+Although it is not easy to build and there are many other radio options on the internet, the above is still a great job.
+Gives you an idea of how to install custom firmware and how to stream music.

-Most routers have no more than six Ethernet ports.
-With the rise of wireless s throughout the house, this number can even be four.
+Most routers do not have more than six Ethernet ports.
+With the rise of wireless technology throughout the home, that number could be as high as four.
 But if you have an increased need to connect devices via Ethernet, you may run out of ports.

-For example, console online games or are more reliable using Ethernet.
-Your TV set-top box will stream better over Ethernet than wireless.
+For example, online games with a console or computer are more reliable using Ethernet.
+Your TV set-top box will provide better streaming over Ethernet than wireless.

 If you run out of Ethernet ports, you can add more ports.
 Your old router usually has four or more ports, so connecting it to one port on the new router will instantly increase the number of ports available.